manjeetdahiya/manjeetdahiya.github.io/_posts/2019-03-30-gradient-descent.md

 * For non-convex functions gradient descent doesn't guarantee a the global minimum.
-  Depending upon the initialization and the value of $\eta$ it is quite possible the it results in an unwanted local minimum, saddle point or inflection point.
+  Depending upon the initialization and the value of $\eta$ it is quite possible that it results in an unwanted local minimum, saddle point or inflection point.
 * Gradient descent requires the first derivative of the given function.
   What if the first derivative does not exit for the objective function?
 * Step size tuning is a problem.
 Ideally, we do not want to worry about oscillations, divergence and slow convergence.